 Services covered by our plan Limitations and exceptions Transportation for non-emergency services (see also "Ambulance and wheelchair van services") Prior authorization is required.
-If a member must travel 30 miles or more from their home to get covered health care services, Aetna Better Health of Ohio will provide transportation to and from the provider's office. • In addition to the transportation assistance that Aetna Better Health of Ohio provides, members can still get help with transportation for certain services through the Non-Emergency Transportation (NET) program.
+If a member must travel 30 miles or more from their home to get covered health care services, Aetna Better Health of Ohio will provide transportation to and from the provider's office.
+In addition to the transportation assistance that Aetna Better Health of Ohio provides, members can still get help with transportation for certain services through the Non-Emergency Transportation (NET) program.
 For members who join our Member Advisory Committee, we will provide transportation to attend committee meetings.
 For more information about the Member Advisory Committee, call Member Services at 1-855-364-0974, Option 1 (TTY: 711), 24 hours a day, 7 days a week or talk to your care manager.
 In addition, Aetna Better Health of Ohio provides members with transportation for 30 round trips or 60 one-way trips to Plan-approved locations.
 Transportation requests must be made 3 business days in advance.
 Call Member Services at 1-855-364-0974 Option 1, (TTY: 711), 24 hours a day, 7 days a week and select the prompt for transportation.
 Urgently needed care Urgently needed care is care given to treat: a non-emergency, or a sudden medical illness, or an injury, or a condition that needs care right away.
 If a member requires urgently needed care, they should first try to get it from a network provider.
 However, members may use out-of-network providers when they cannot get to a network provider.

-Services covered by our plan Limitations and exceptions Vision care Prior authorization The plan covers the following services: • One comprehensive eye exam, complete frame, and may be required pair of lenses (contact lenses, if medically necessary) are covered: per 12-month period for members under 21 and over 59 years of age; or per 24-month period for members 21 through 59 years of age.
-Vision training Services for the diagnosis and treatment of diseases and injuries of the eye, including but not limited to: Annual eye exams for diabetic retinopathy for people with diabetes and treatment for age-related macular degeneration One glaucoma screening each year for members under the age of 20 or age 50 and older, members with a family history of glaucoma, members with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are age 65 and older.
+Services covered by our plan Limitations and exceptions Vision care The plan covers the following services: One comprehensive eye exam, complete frame, and pair of lenses (contact lenses, if medically necessary) are covered: per 12-month period for members under 21 and over 59 years of age; or per 24-month period for members 21 through 59 years of age.
+Vision training Services for the diagnosis and treatment of diseases and injuries of the eye, including but not limited to: Annual eye exams for diabetic retinopathy for people with diabetes and treatment for age-related macular degeneration One glaucoma screening each year for members with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are age 65 and older.
 One pair of glasses or contact lenses after each cataract surgery when the doctor inserts an intraocular lens.
 (If the member has two separate cataract surgeries, they must get one pair of glasses after each surgery.
 The member cannot get two pairs of glasses after the second surgery, even if they did not get a pair of glasses after their first surgery).
+Prior authorization may be required